Jason Lane: Sugar Land Skeeters

 In June 2012, Lane signed a contract with the Sugar Land Skeeters of the Atlantic League in their inaugural season.
 In July 2012, Lane was awarded Pitcher of The Month of the Atlantic League.
 At the end of the Sugar Land Skeeters 2012 season, Lane was named as the Skeeters' first-ever MVP.
 In his first year as a full-time pitcher since college, Lane was the ace of the pitching staff and an anchor in the middle of the batting order.
 Lane returned to the Skeeters for the 2013 season.

-Second stint with Padres
+San Diego Padres (second stint)

 Lane signed a minor league contract with the San Diego Padres on July 23, 2013.
 He was called up to the major leagues on June 3, 2014, entering the game against the Pittsburgh Pirates in the 4th inning.
 Lane retired all 10 hitters he faced.
 He was designated for assignment on June 7.
 He was called back up to start on July 28, 2014, against the Atlanta Braves.
 Lane became the oldest starting pitcher to make his debut for the Padres, breaking the mark set by Walter Silva, who was 32 in his first start for San Diego.
 Lane pitched well, allowing just one earned run in six innings in a losing effort.
 He was designated for assignment for the second time the next day.
 Lane started the 2015 baseball season with the El Paso Chihuahuas on April 9, 2015.